Last Updated: December 9th 2021

 Do You Need A Basement Dehumidifier?

-Before we get to specific model recommendations we want to first and foremost make sure that you actually need a dehumidifier for your basement to begin with.
+Before we get to specific model recommendations we want to first make sure that you actually need a dehumidifier for your basement.
 Below we list several symptoms of excess moisture common to basements.
-We advise you to go over this list (and the paragraphs that follow) slowly and carefully.
-If your basement is fraught with any one or more than one of these symptoms there’s a very good chance you actually do need a dehumidifier for your basement.
+We advise you to go over this list slowly and carefully.
+If your basement has demonstrated any one or more of these symptoms there’s a very good chance you actually do need a dehumidifier for your basement.

 Symptoms of excess moisture in your basement may include but are not limited to: